fread-ink/ebook-paginator/README.md

 * Copy CSS into iframe document and wait for it to load
 * Also copy inline styles into iframe document
 * Add option to inject CSS (by URI)
-* Quietly paginate several pages ahead in the background (especially backwards)
 * Unit tests

 Bugs: